nsshommo/jaycuthrell.github.io/disclosure/index.md

 ### Startups

-I’m an advisor to amazing startups that are funded: AwayFind and Racemi
+I’m an advisor to amazing startups that are funded: [Racemi](http://racemi.com)

 I was an advisor to Packet Island which was acquired by BroadSoft.